nightroman/FarNet/FSharpFar/README.md

 Use `[F11]` \ `FSharpFar` to open the module menu:

 - **Interactive**
-    - Opens the main session interactive.
+    - Opens the default session interactive.
 - **Sessions...**
     - Shows the list of opened sessions.
 Keys:
         - `[Enter]`